truenas/middleware/docs/userguide/truenas_system.rst

 assist you in the configuration and testing of a failover that is suited to your specific environment.
 **Do not attempt to configure failover on your own as it will fail and may render existing shares or volumes inaccessible.**

-The options available in System -> Failovers -> Add Failover are shown in Figure 5.7a and described in Table 5.7a.
+The options available in :menuselection:`System --> Failovers --> View Failovers --> Add Failover` are shown in Figure 5.7a and described in Table 5.7a.

 **Figure 5.7a: Creating a Failover**